antheakwong/antheakwong.github.io/commissions/index.md

 - You are not permitted to redistribute the commission for profit or claim credit for my work.

-    - reposts are allowed as long as credit and a link to my work is included.
+    - You may repost the commission as long as credit and a link to my work is included (eg., tagging my twitter handle @aysrin).

 - I reserve the right to refuse any commissions with content that I may find uncomfortable.